Bankers Factoring DIP Financing

-- Or it will have to convince the Bankruptcy Court that the existing lender will be “adequately protected” (their position will not be degraded by the new DIP credit facility).
+- Or it will have to convince the Bankruptcy Court that the existing lender on your SBA loans will be “adequately protected” (their position will not be degraded by the new DIP credit facility).

 If the Bankruptcy Court approves a DIP loan or funding facility and finds that it was made in good faith, the loan will not be subject to legal challenge.
 That differs from the same loan made outside of bankruptcy, which might have been subject to challenge.